ethnvo/Auther/README.md

-# AuthHer 🧠✨
+# auther

-**AuthHer** is a search engine for academic papers that prioritizes research authored by women.
+**auther** is a search engine for academic papers that prioritizes research authored by women.
 Our goal is to amplify women-led scholarship by ranking papers with women authors higher in search results.

 > Built with 💻 Next.js + Django | Designed in Figma | Created for VenusHacks 2025